-At 220 metres, it offers breath-taking views, an impressive overhang and a freefall of seven and a half seconds for a record adrenaline rush: these are the ingredients of the 007 Jump or GoldenEye Bungee Jump, a jump that, thanks to the film, has become a real tourist attraction, a destination for all true fans of adrenaline jumping.
-Enjoy this unique and unforgettable experience right in the green heart of Ticino, just a few kilometres from Locarno.
+220 meters (721 ft.) high, a breathtaking view, an impressive drop and a free fall of 7.5 seconds for a record-breaking adrenalin rush.
+These are the ingredients of 007 jump or GoldenEye Bungee Jump, a jump that, thanks to the film, has become a real tourist attraction, a destination for every true fan of adrenaline jumps.